 years as a general practitioner before I came out here.
 I know I can help students who need help in learning medical terminology and basic anatomy, physiology, pathology, pharmacology, biochemistry and the

-|Degree||Biochemistry||Hunter College of New York||BA||2007|
+|Degree||Mathematics||Hunter College of the City University of New York||BA||2007|

 I try to cultivate a student's curiosity, and then provide the necessary tools for learning.
 If students are curious and driven to learn, their potential is limitless.
 My goal is to help students learn through discovery.
 I am patient, considerate, and respectful of each student.

 While studying for my BA in English (Emphasis in Literature), I worked for two years as a writing tutor at the Hagan Writing Center.
 Tutoring was offered as a free service for interested students.
 (For some students, it was required).
 I tutored students at all levels from pre-College Writing to senior level literature courses.
 I completed work for my degree at three different colleges and universities in the United States and England, and I feel that the different teaching and learning methods I have seen have prepared me to be a more effective English tutor.

 I have always worked with children, first as a babysitter at the age of 12, and then through the schools.
 I've learned that all students are unique and they respond to different teaching methods differently.
 I can usually tell by their expression if they "get it" or not.
 And if they are having difficulty, I immediately change my instructional approach.
 I have been known to make up learning strategies on the spur of the moment to suit a student and the material.
 I just enjoy being around children and want children to want to learn.
 It is something they will need to do the rest of their lives and I want them to have the skills they need to learn in the future.